-Footnote regarding signing: In accordance with the Accounts and Audit (Wales) Regulations ...
-(1) The responsible financial officer ... must, ...sign and date the statement of accounts,(3)The responsible financial officer must re-certify the presentation of the statement of accounts before the relevant body approves it.
+Footnote regarding signing:

+In accordance with the Accounts and Audit (Wales) Regulations ...
+(1) The responsible financial officer ... must, ...sign and date the statement of accounts,(3) The responsible financial officer the presentation of the statement of accounts before the relevant body approves it.